Retrospective Analysis of Existing Rules

 If you would like to stay informed about the information on this page, please subscribe to e-mail updates.

-On July 3, 2013, the entirety of the Department's regulatory agenda and regulatory plan statement was made available online at www.dol.gov/asp/regs/agenda.htm and at www.regulations.gov.
+The entirety of the Department's Spring 2014 regulatory agenda and regulatory plan statement was made available on DOL's Unified Agenda of Federal Regulations website.
 The regulatory agenda is a listing of all the regulations the Department of Labor expects to have under active consideration for promulgation, proposal, or review during the coming 6- to 12-month period.

 Featured Items from the Regulatory Agenda